OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/create_vdc.rst

 .. image:: /images/create_vdc_change_template.png
     :align: center

+The same applies for Virtual Networks these VM Templates may use.

 If you log with *vdcuser*, the view will change to the Cloud View, where **vdcuser** can start consuming VMs based on the VM Template shared by the **cloud administrator** and allowed by the **vdcadmin**:

 .. image:: /images/create_vdc_cloudview.png